AoiHikari04/Nota2_Yang_Diberkati/README.md

-# First Time Using github to stores notes
+# First Time Using Github to stores notes

 ## Will i use it?

-## or will it just be a mess of folder that are used only needed
+## or will it just be a mess of folder that are used only when needed???

 **This notes are meant to be shared**